 Playing soccer is an advanced trick.
-Before you teach your dog how to play soccer, you need to teach him first the basic of clicker training.
-Only after your dog has understood the basic of clicker training you can move onto the soccer training.
+Before you teach your dog how to play soccer, you need to teach him first the basics of clicker training.
+Only after your dog has understood the basics of clicker training you can move onto the soccer training.

 Now to get his click and treat, he’ll need to touch the ball with his paw.
 No bitting and puncturing allowed, stop the game and take the ball away if your dog shows one of those two forbidden behaviors.
 Resume the game again in one or two hours.

 The next step is to click and give him his favorite treat only when he moves the ball with his paw.